SDM-TIB/DeTrusty/README.md

 'variables' (list) returns a list of the variables found in the query, 'result' is a list of dictionaries containing the results of the query, using the variables as keys;
 metadata about the result verification is included in the key '\_\_meta\_\_'.
-The mock-up version returns all results as verified as can be seen in the key 'is_verified' of the metadata.
+The current version returns all results as verified as can be seen in the key 'is_verified' of the metadata.

 ## License
 DeTrusty is licensed under GPL-3.0.